Should Restaurants Move to Dynamic Pricing?

 A dynamic pricing strategy allows you to keep your margins consistent.
 If your goal was to have your COS (Cost Of Sales) stay, as an example, at 32%, by adjusting your price based on what you last purchased the product(s) for, you would consistently maintain your margin.

-To become or remain profitable, restaurateurs have to concern themselves with KPIs (Key Performance Indicators).
+To become and remain profitable, restaurateurs have to concern themselves with KPIs (Key Performance Indicators).
 Besides labor and occupancy (which is typically a fixed cost), COS is a ratio (KPI) that is necessary to maintain one’s profitability.
 It would solve a big problem.

 Offsetting rising labor costs